Apply Now for 2023

 - Ability to read/write data from files

-- Facility with the three basic control structures (block, conditional, iteration)
+- Facility with basic control structures (block, conditional, iteration)

-- Understanding of variables and data types (int, float, strong, boolean)
+- Understanding of variables and data types (numeric, string, boolean)

-- Familiarity with basic data structures (list, dictionary, stack, queue)
+- Familiarity with basic data structures (sequence, dictionary, set, stack, queue)

 In addition to the above requirements, we strongly recommend courses in calculus and data structures.